in28minutes/jpa-with-hibernate/notes.md

-- jpa with hibernate 1
-  - 38:28 We will talk about transactions later!
-Thinking if we need to create a video explaining transactions and other stuff at this point.
-  -

 # Introduction
 - Master JPA & Hibernate with Spring Boot - Preview
 - Master JPA & Hibernate with Spring Boot - Course Overview